scholarslab/scholarslab.github.io/pages/lab.md

 ---
 layout: page
-title: Lab
+title: R&D # was 'Lab' -> no 'R&D' page exists yet
 permalink: /lab/
-fake: true # for now
+# fake: true # for now
-nav: false
+nav: true
+order: 7
 time-required: unknown
 notes:
-- Content: not started
+- Content: not started.
+It's being linked in nav -> do we want anything here?
 - Style: not started
 - NB: NOT a Phase 1 page
 ---